alaa-electr0n/alaa-electr0n/Read-me.md

 <div>
   <h3>🚀 About ME</h3>
   <p>I'm a passionate Junior Web Developer with a keen interest in UX/UI Design and Python.
-I used to work as SEO who optimize any website to meet Google, Bing, Yandex and many more Search Engines criteria and algorithms updates.
+I used to work as <strong> SEO </strong>who optimize any website to meet Google, Bing, Yandex and many more Search Engines criteria and algorithms updates.
 Currently, I'm enhancing my skills in HTML, CSS, JavaScript, and React.
 </p>
-<p>>- 🌱 I’m currently learning **React, Js**</p
+<p>🌱 I’m currently learning <strong>JS, React</strong> and <stron>Advanced Python For Web development.</stron></p>

 </div>